- Where can I find information about graduate student policies and procedures?

 - How do I know if my Form B/C is approved?

 - Once the degree program (Form B/C) has been officially approved by personnel in all required areas, you will receive a signed copy via your WKU email.
-Along with your copy of the Form B/C, you will receive a Form D. If you are unsure whether or not one is on file with Graduate Studies, you may check TopNet.
+Along with your copy of the Form B/C, you will receive a Form D. If you are unsure whether or not one is on file with the Graduate School, you may check TopNet.

 - What is a Form D?